hpccsystems-solutions-lab/tlh-oss-terraform-azurerm-aks/README.md

 Experimental features allow end users to try out new functionality which isn't stable in the context of a stable module release, they are enabled by setting the required variables on the `experimental` module variable.

-### AKS v1.22

-Support for [AKS v1.22](https://docs.microsoft.com/en-us/azure/aks/supported-kubernetes-versions?tabs=azure-cli) can be currently enabled by setting `aks_v1_22 = true`.
-This AKS version hasn't been fully tested yet but when it has, the requirement to use an experimental flag will be removed.

 ### AAD Pod Identity Finalizer Wait

 If your cluster isn't being destroyed cleanly due to stuck AAD Pod Identity resources you can increase the time we wait before uninstalling the chart by setting `experimental = { aad_pod_identity_finalizer_wait = "300s" }`.